freetonik/rakhim.org/_posts/2018-07-11-social-responsibility-of-cs.md

 We just got used to that.
 Electronics is something that's wonky and buggy.
 That's what we expect.

 And this is scary.
-Hate to use this term, but that's a slippery slope.

 When a society expects certain industries or institutions to fail or do harmful things due to lack of quality control or unprofessionalism, we think that society is in bad shape.
 When we expect politicians to fail, we revolt.
 When we expect medicine to fail, we protest.
 When we expect infrastructure to fail, we at least write angry letters to our representatives and try to make some difference through political means.

 We can't do much when software fails.
+Unlike science, there's no public accountability.
 Even in those shrinking areas where there's still competition, there isn't much choice: all software fails.
 I, for one, can only name a couple of software products that are rock solid.
 But they don't exist on their own, they operate on top of multiple other layers (hardware, OS, frameworks, web, etc).
 And it's unlikely that all the layers are as good.

-I believe that computer scientists and software engineers have the moral responsibility to tell the public that software's failure is not acceptable, and it's not how the things are supposed to be.
+I'm in no position to propose a better way for the world to evolve.
+But I believe that computer scientists and software engineers have the moral responsibility to educate the public about the way __software should be__.
+We shouldn't let people get used to the idea that software inevitably fails.